 Here, we begin an examination of several major cities through the analysis of tax return information.
-The research is a replication of an analysis performed by one of the authors,5 which found that the income of migrants into the District of Columbia is not that dissimilar to the income of migrants out of the District of Columbia to the Maryland and Virginia suburbs.
-What was striking about the District of Columbia metropolitan area's migration patterns was the difference in family size of immigrants (measuring family size in terms of the number of personal exemptions claimed on the federal tax return) to the District compared to those leaving, and the decline in the number of low- and moderate-income households which were captured by D.C. and federal tax systems.
-Tax returns leaving D.C. were larger than those moving into the District; compare 1.7 exemptions/return with about 1.5 exemptions/return.
-Moreover, about half of those moving to the District filed as single taxpayers.
-Examination of movement into and out of zip codes within the District of Columbia over time indicated that those which had growth in crime were also those which experienced net out-migrations.
+The research is a replication of an analysis performed by one of the authors 5 which found that the income of migrants into the District of Columbia is not that dissimilar to the income of migrants out of the District of Columbia to the Maryland and Virginia suburbs.
+What was striking about the DC metropolitan area's migration patterns was the difference in family size of immigrants (measuring family size in terms of the number of personal exemptions claimed on the federal tax return) to the District compared to those leaving, and the decline in the number of low and moderate income households which were captured by DC and federal tax systems.
+Tax returns leaving DC were larger than those moving into the District; compare 1.7 exemptions/return to about 1.5 exemptions/return.
+Moreover, about 1/2 of those moving to the District of Columbia over time indicated that those which had growth in crime were also those which experienced net out migrations.

 The paper is frankly empirical and exploratory.
-We examine below the circumstances of most of the major U.S. city-county governments through the use of the IRS's Statistics of Income series on county migration patterns to see if earlier patterns observed in the District of Columbia persist.
-The issue of the income composition of migrants is important, for it relates to policies that some argue are necessary to retain middle- and upper-income households, who otherwise will leave central cities for the suburbs.6
+We examine below the circumstances of most of the major US city-county governments through the use of the IRS's Statistics of Income series on county migration patterns to see if earlier patterns observed in the District of Columbia persist.
+The issue of the income composition of migrants is important, for it relates to policies which some argue are necessary to retain middle and upper income households, who otherwise will leave central cities for the suburbs.6